ialbas/test-node-backend/README.md

 x-powered-by: Express
 ```

-Response Body has token credentials and UUID
+Response Body has token credentials and uuid

 ```bash
 {